By Gabrielle Kratsas

 Iowa’s Dining services is working on a comprehensive nutritional analysis of the menu items, but they currently promote the healthiest meals served through the UChoose Program.
 On the daily menus, the healthiest meal option is marked with the UChoose apple icon to denote that the item has less than 10 percent of saturated fat calories, zero trans fat, low calories and low sodium.
 Dining services also uses only cage-free eggs as well as locally-grown and sustainable foods whenever possible.

-6. Louisiana State University in Baton Rouge, La.
+6. Louisiana State University

 All nutritional information for meals at LSU is available on the Dining Services website, as well as a nutrition calculator, resource links and nutrition-related frequently asked questions.
 In the dining halls, cards are labeled according to whether the items are allergen-free, reasonably portioned and balanced in nutrients and/or made with sustainable ingredients.
 LSU Dining also works with a few programs such as Zero Trans Fat and Project Clean Plate and Balanced U—a program developed to help students find reliable health and nutrition information for their busy lives about subjects like power and energy, healing and immunity, brain boosting, metabolism boosting and more.